-If you are thinking about applying to University of Illinois, the regular decision application deadline is January 5 and the fee for the application costs $75.
+If you are applying to University of Illinois, the regular decision application deadline is January 5 and the fee for the application is $75.

-University of Illinois at Urbana-Champaign does not offer early decision but does offer early action.
+University of Illinois does not offer early decision or early action.

-Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college decides which factors are are most important when choose which applicants to admit, and which to deny.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that put the most emphasis the admissions factors where you shine.
+Colleges consider a range of factors when determining who to admit for their next incoming class.
+Each college has a different way of determining which factors are they consider most important in the admissions process.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the areas where you stand out.

 |Academic GPA||Very Important|

 Make sure to check with University of Illinois for more information on admission factors.

 To apply to University of Illinois, all applicants must submit the following items.
 Check in with University of Illinois's admissions department to confirm all application materials and requirements.

 |Other Requirements||√||audition or portfolio|